Good Deeds poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Wesley Deeds wakes up in his luxurious apartment, following his rigid morning routine with his fiancée Natalie.
 Everything is controlled, scheduled, and perfect - showing a successful but emotionally empty life trapped in obligation and family expectations..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Wesley encounters Lindsey, a struggling single mother and cleaning woman, sleeping in the building stairwell after being evicted.
 This disruption to his ordered world introduces chaos and humanity he's been avoiding..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.